yamiou/astra/samples-aux/README.txt

 Windows:
 =======
 Requirements:
 * Visual Studio 2013 or later.
-The VS 2013 Community version is a free download: https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx
+The VS 2015 Community version is a free download: https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx
 * Windows 7 or later.
 Tested on Windows 10, Windows 8.1, Windows 7.

-The provided Visual Studio 2013 solution is already configured to run out of the box.
+The provided Visual Studio 2013/2015 solution is already configured to run out of the box.

-In the sdk/samples/vs2013 folder, open astra-samples.sln.
+In the sdk/samples/vs2013 or sdk/samples/vs2015 folder, open astra-samples.sln.
 Change the configuration to Release.
 Build the solution.

-The samples compile to sdk/samples/vs2013/bin/Debug/ or Release/, depending upon your build configuration.
+The samples compile to sdk/samples/vs201x/bin/Debug/ or Release/, depending upon your build configuration.

 Tips:
 =========